Scottrade

-Scottrade was a stockbrokerage firm that operated both online and at branches.
-In 2017, the company was acquired by TD Ameritrade and Toronto-Dominion Bank.
+Scottrade was an American stockbroker and electronic trading platform that operated via mobile, on the web, and at branches.
+In September 2017, the stock brokerage division of the company was acquired by TD Ameritrade (later merged into Charles Schwab Corporation) and absorbed by that company; the banking division, Scottrade Bank, was acquired by Toronto-Dominion Bank and folded into TD Bank, N.A.

 History

 In 1980, Rodger O. Riney founded Scottsdale Securities as a retail stockbroker in Scottsdale, Arizona.
 In 1981, Riney moved to St. Louis and opened a second branch.

 In 1985, the company moved its headquarters to St. Louis.

 By 1989, the company had 6 branches, and by 1991, the company had 15 branches.

 In 1996, the company launched its website and electronic trading platform.
 The number of trades increased by 15% per month, compounded monthly, for 39 months.

 By 2000, more than 90% of the company's trades were initiated online.
 The name of the company was changed to Scottrade because the domain Scottrade.com was available.

 For 2 years after the dot-com bubble burst in 2000, revenue declined, although it fully recovered by 2004.

 The company began offering Chinese-language services in its retail locations in 2001 and in 2003 made its online offerings available in Chinese.

 Between 2000 and 2004, the company doubled the number of retail branch locations, reaching 211 in 2004.

 By 2003, 98% of trades executed by the company were made online.

 In 2004, Scottrade bought an office building outside of St. Louis next to its call center to use as its corporate offices.

 In 2006, Scottrade purchased the naming rights for the stadium of the St. Louis Blues, which was renamed the Scottrade Center (now the Enterprise Center).
-The Scottrade Center naming rights was negotiated and managed by Scottrade CMO Chris Moloney which was cited by the American Business Journals as "possibly the fastest naming rights negotiation ever."

-In 2008, the company launched Scottrade Bank.
-The St. Louis Business Journal said Scottrade had experienced "rapid growth" with aggressive online marketing.
-Nielson rated Scottrade as the #1 online advertiser in 2008 by media weight.